MikeTritsch/house-of-tech/README.md

 ## What comes next? and other issues...

 I had a blast builing this application.
-Sure, it had it's frustrating and repetitive moments, but overall, I walk away from this a better developer.
+Sure, it had its frustrating and repetitive moments, but overall, I walk away from this a better developer.
 This application included everything I've learned so far, and I feel like I was able to grasp concepts I previously struggled with faily well.

 I'd like to add more error handling moving forward.
 As I was debugging, I found myself saying "man, I wish there was something that could tell me what's wrong" more times than not.